-The number of dimension in the constraining type should correspond to the number of dimensions in the typepart and in the constraining type.
+The number of dimension in the constraining type should correspond to the number of dimensions in the typepart.
 Similarly the type used in a redeclaration must have the same number of dimensions as the type of redeclared element.

 '''

 replaceable T1 x[n] constrainedby T2;

 replaceable type T=T1[n] constrainedby T2;

 replaceable T1[n] x constrainedby T2;

 '''